vdaranyi/HNselect/README.md

 ## Techonology
 Chrome Extension that injects itself into the Hacker News website when accessing the page.
 Upon load, the initial newsfeed is served by our backend ([Repo](https://github.com/crsmnd/HNselect-backend)).
-The newsfeed is then updated in realtime with the client listening for new items fromt the Hacker News Firebase API ([Repo](https://github.com/HackerNews/API)).
+The newsfeed is then updated in realtime with the client listening for new items from the Hacker News Firebase API ([Repo](https://github.com/HackerNews/API)).

 ### Roadmap